Nanasaki-Ai/HCMFN/README.md

  Last but not least, the authors will be very grateful for the selfless and constructive suggestions of the reviewers.

+# Update notice
+All HCI will be uploaded for download by **June 15th**.
+Now you can also generate HCI yourself based on our code.

 # Ablation studies

 The detailed ablation studies on NTU RGB+D (CS/CV) and NTU RGB+D 120 (XSub/XSet) are as follows.